projectcontour/contour/changelogs/unreleased/4944-sunjayBhatia-minor.md

 - v1alpha2 versions of GatewayClass, Gateway, and HTTPRoute are deprecated
 - There have been significant changes to status conditions on various resources for consistency:
   - Accepted and Programmed conditions have been added to Gateway and Gateway Listener
-  - The Ready conditon has been moved to "extended" conformance, at this moment Contour does not program this condition
+  - The Ready condition has been moved to "extended" conformance, at this moment Contour does not program this condition
   - The Scheduled condition has been deprecated on Gateway